zio/zio/docs/howto/interop/with-cats-effect.md

 ### Interop with Cats Core Module

 There is another package in `interop-cats` module called `zio.interop.catz.core._` which helps us to interop with core data types.
+This package contains instances of `zio.Chunk` data type for Cats Core module like `cats.Order`, `cats.Hash`, `cats.Traverse`, and so forth.

 In the following example, we are going to use `zio.Chunk` in a Cats Effect application: